Back to blogUpdated · 3 min read

 Really?
 Hate to break it to the economists of old, but most of our moms don’t even think that highly of us.

 We can all admit to acting a little irrationally every now and again.
 The human species has been living on the edge with no promise of tomorrow for thousands of years.
-This has turned us into risk takers, gamblers and opportunists.
+This has turned us into risk-takers, gamblers and opportunists.
 Don’t be offended.
 It’s simply human nature.

 We often make decisions based on our emotions, instead of seeing the bigger picture and thinking ahead.

 A prime example, of course, is the way we think about insurance.
 It’s a grudge purchase.
-We don’t see it for what is is: a system that, at its core, is designed to pool money from many people to compensate the few in need.
+We don’t see it for what it is: a system that, at its core, is designed to pool money from many people to compensate the few in need.

 So we’re clearly not Homo Economicus, as the insurance industry would like to believe, but has insurance done enough to appeal to what we actually are: Homo Sapiens?
 If they had, we wouldn’t still be trying to beat the system by claiming a bit extra here and there.
-Why do so many people think that it’s not unreasonable to claim for two separate small dents, as if they were both from a single incident?
+Why do so many people think that it’s not unreasonable to claim two separate small dents as if they were both from a single incident?
 “Insurers make so much money,” we think.
 “I’d just be skimming off a tiny bit of their profits.
 If there wasn’t so much in it for them, why else would they make it so difficult to claim?”

 If this is the way that people think about insurance, it doesn’t take a rocket scientist to realise that insurers will respond in kind: their prices will simply keep going up.
 Instead of trying to improve this flawed system though, many insurers have added a “solution” that completely ignores the problem: the no-claims bonus, which discourages people from claiming at all.